-When you stop to think about it for the most part with families that I have been working with over my years as an attorney it is not usually the case that parents want to be in a position where they are the sole provider for a child.
-While the idea may appeal to you as you are frustrated and planning a family law case on a long-term basis not only does your child benefit from having the involvement of your spouse in their life but you will as well even after your divorce.
+When you stop to think about it, for the most part, with families that I have been working with over my years as an attorney, it is not usually the case that parents want to be in a position where they are the sole provider for a child.
+While the idea may appeal to you as you are frustrated and planning a family law case on a long-term basis, not only does your child benefit from having the involvement of your spouse in their life, but you will as well even after your divorce.
 Let's take some time to discuss why this is.

 How do you benefit from your ex-spouse having custody rights to your child after a divorce?

-While it may not seem like it, your divorce or child custody case will be a short period of time relative to the rest of your life.
+While it may not seem like it, your divorce or child custody case will be a short time relative to the rest of your life.
 It may feel like your divorce or child custody case is dragging on and on without an end, but I can assure you that your case will come to an end at some point.
-When that end comes your weekly conversations with an attorney and almost constant concern over the progress of your case will come to an end.
+When that end comes, your weekly conversations with an attorney and almost constant concern over the progress of your case will come to an end.

 Next, we have to consider the day-to-day logistical difficulties of parenting.
-Do you really want to shoulder all the burden when it comes to transportation for your child and working out schedules so everyone can attend their activities and you can manage to work a full day every weekday?
+Do you want to shoulder all the burden when it comes to transportation for your child and working out schedules so everyone can attend their activities and you can manage to work a full day every weekday?
 This does not sound desirable to me.
 Losing your spouse and their help after a divorce could be pretty damaging to your family in that regard, as well.
 Four hands, after all, are better than just two.

-Closing thoughts on joint custody in the midst of coronavirus
+Closing thoughts on joint custody amid coronavirus

 Questions about today’s blog post?
 Contact the Law Office of Bryan Fagan